q4mobile/puppeteer-workshop/README.md

 ### Pagination

-1. Using pupeteer, navigate to the second nav link
+1. Using puppeteer, navigate to the second nav link
 2. Ensure the `<table>` has loaded with `page.waitForSelector(SELECTOR)`[HINT](https://flaviocopes.com/puppeteer/#:~:text=waitForSelector)
 3. Write a function that scrapes the first name from the table
 4. Write a function that checks if there are additional pages.
 Hint - the next page button has a `disabled` class when there are no more pages